 As a first step, the business relationship manager from the IT service provider would liaise with the fast-food chain to collect usage data from the previous year.
 They will analyze the usage from previous years and notice that new customer data is received consistently throughout the week with a slight increase on weekends.
 As for changing the reward structure, that happens three times on average every week.
 From this, the IT service providers obtain the pattern of business activity.

-This information would be further used for designing the service catalog.
-The same is also used further down the service lifecycle.
-For example, the IT service provider may have to invest in new infrastructure to provide the required quality of services.
-They may have to get more IT personnel to resolve issues.
+This information is also used to design the service catalog and further down the service lifecycle.
+For example, the IT service provider may have to invest in new infrastructure to provide the required quality of services or hire more IT personnel to resolve issues.

-Capacity and availability management are in the second or the service design phase of the ITIL lifecycle.
-And they connect directly with demand management.
+Capacity and availability management are in the second, or service design, phase of the ITIL lifecycle and connect directly with demand management.
+They are great examples of how ITIL translates business goals and vision into the organization's IT activities.

 Availability management is concerned with ensuring that the users are able to access the services as much as required.
 It’s about managing the risks that can take down a service and ensuring that all the services meet the availability criteria defined in the service level agreement.

-Let’s look at a university’s website and how capacity and availability management is applied here.
+Let’s look at a university’s website and how capacity and availability management are applied here.

 Picture a university with around 500,000 students along with supporting faculty and administrative personnel.
 The students get every piece of information from their schedules to their grades from the university website.